Guardianships/Conservatorships

 Conservatorships

 Circumstances may arise where you, or a loved one, are no longer able to make the best decisions.
-Whether an injury, disability, or simple age comes into play, a guardian or conservator may be appropriate to ensure you, or a loved one is getting the best possible care so that your/their needs are met and your/their assets are properly managed.
+Whether an injury, disability, or simply age comes into play, a guardian or conservator may be appropriate to ensure you, or a loved one is getting the best possible care so that your/their needs are met and your/their assets are properly managed.

 Under guardianship, the court appoints a guardian to manage someone’s personal care decisions.
 This may be choosing where someone lives or what type of health care they receive.
 A conservatorship is similar.
 Rather than appointing someone to make decisions about someone’s personal care, this process appoints a “conservator” to manage another person’s financial affairs.